SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q38:Server-Side Rendering (SSR) vs Client-Side Rendering (CSR)**

 SSR: HTML generated on server for each request.
-Good for SEO and fast first page load.
+Good for SEO and fast first page load.Server send fully render page to client.(NEXTJS)
 CSR: Page loads blank and React renders on client.
 Good for dynamic apps but slower first load.
+SSG: React generate static HTML files at build time(ASTRO)

 **Q39: When do we use use server and its use case?**